Exabyte-io/documentation/docs/materials-designer/header-menu/input-output/export.md

 ## Select "Export" Option

-Click on the `Export` <i class="zmdi-download zmdi-hc-border"></i> option, and an "Export Items" dialog will appear as highlighted in the figure below.
+Click on the `Export` <i class="zmdi-download zmdi-hc-border"></i> option, and an "Export Items" dialog will appear as highlighted in the figure below:

 <img src="/images/export-items.png"/>